Gramli/SmallApiToolkit/README.md

                         .WithTags("Setters");
 ```

+### ValidationHttpRequestHandler

+To ensure that every client-side request is validated, the **ValidationHttpRequestHandler<TResponse, TRequest>** class is provided.
+This class eliminates the need to duplicate validation logic across handlers by leveraging the **IRequestValidator<TRequest>** interface.

 ## Midlewares
-Middlewares in web APIs are essential for handling cross-cutting concerns such as authentication, logging, and error handling by processing requests and responses in a modular and reusable way.
+Middlewares are essential for handling cross-cutting concerns such as authentication, logging, and error handling. **SmallApiToolkit** provides built-in middlewares for logging and exception handling, simplifying their integration into your API.

 ### Logging Middleware
-To log requests and responses, you can use **LoggingMiddleware**.
-To use it, you need to register logging, which means adding a logging provider and then registering the middleware. **SmallApiToolkit** allows you to register simple console logging using the **AddLogging** extension method.
-You can find more information about logging in the [Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0)
+To log requests and responses, use the LoggingMiddleware.
+Register it as follows:
 ```
 var builder = WebApplication.CreateBuilder(args);
 builder.AddLogging(LogLevel.Debug); // register console logging